DevSnicket/eunice/README.md

 ## Stacks

-Part of how Eunince aims to achieve it's premise is by defining stacks.
+Part of how Eunince works is by defining stacks.
 When its indended that an item is to be dependent upon another item, the first item is placed above the second item in a stack.
 When items are indended to be independent of each other they can be placed at the same level in a stack.

 In some programming languages there are implied stacks, such as the order of functions in a file.